myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 **EXAMPLE**: Let's add a Luminosity actuator widget that will allow us to control a LED connected to our board.

 For this example, attach a LED to a PWM-enabled Pin on your board.
 Let’s use D6 in this example.
-[View Luminosity hardware tutorial](#supported-hardware-actuators-light-luminosity-arduino-tutorial)
+[View Luminosity tutorial](#supported-hardware-actuators-wiring-tutorials-light-luminosity-arduino-tutorial)

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160601112652/Arduino-Luminosity-Step-2.png" width="600" height="307" alt="Arduino Luminosity Step 2"></p>